 Make sure your computer is on and awake for big chunks of the day while your child is at home.
 For recommendations on sleep settings adjustments, check out our guide for Windows and Mac.

 Scanning will happen automatically over Wi-Fi

-Remind your child to always connect to Wi-Fi at home.
+Remind your child to always connect to Wi-Fi at home and to enter the lockscreen passcode if prompted.
 Bark will analyze their texts, photos, and videos several times a day.
 You can tell if Bark has detected the child's device over Wi-Fi under your child's iOS device on the dashboard.

-- If it's a green Wi-Fi symbol, it means it's currently being detected (see example below).
+- If it's a green Wi-Fi symbol, it means it's currently being detected:

 Checking the status of Bark in the app